Hungary–Sweden relations

 Hungary–Sweden relations are foreign relations between Hungary and Sweden.
-Sweden has an embassy in Budapest.
+Sweden has an embassy in Budapest, and in Stockholm there is a Hungarian embassy.
 Diplomatic relations between the two countries started on 28 December 1945.
 These relations developed to a higher ambassador level.
-In Stockholm there is a Hungarian embassy.
-Both countries are members of the Council of Europe, European Union and Organization for Security and Co-operation in Europe.
+Both countries are members of the Council of Europe, European Union, NATO and Organization for Security and Co-operation in Europe.